GoogleCloudPlatform/bq-pii-classifier/docs/guide-standard-dlp.md

 for columns that have multiple InfoTypes detected by DLP.

 * In case of `false`:
-The solution will report the infotype of a column as "MIXED" if DLP finds more than one InfoType for that field (regardless of likelihood and number of findings)
+The solution will report the InfoType of a column as "MIXED" if DLP finds more than one InfoType for that field (regardless of likelihood and number of findings)
 * In case of `true`:
 The solution will compute a score for each reported InfoType based on signals like likelihood and number of findings and pick the InfoType with the highest score.
-If the scores are still a tie, the solution will fallback to "MIXED" infoType.
+If the scores are still a tie, the solution will fall back to "MIXED" infoType.

 In both cases, columns with final reported InfoType "MIXED" will be mapped to the policy tag configured in the `classification_taxonomy`.

-Internally, this "promotion" logic is defined in a BigQuery view `v_dlp_findings`.
-There are two versions of this [view](terraform/modules/bigquery/views) and this variable controls which one gets deployed by Terraform.
+Internally, this "promotion" logic is defined in two BigQuery views: [v_dlp_fields_findings_with_promotion](../services/library/src/main/resources/sql/v_dlp_fields_findings_with_promotion.tpl) and [v_dlp_fields_findings_without_promotion](../services/library/src/main/resources/sql/v_dlp_fields_findings_without_promotion.tpl) and this variable controls which one the solution uses at runtime.

 ```
 promote_mixed_info_types = false